 How we picked the best 40-inch TVs

-To find the best 40-inch TVs, I looked for models that feature a healthy balance of features, price, and technology.
+To find the best 40-inch TVs, I looked for ones that feature a healthy balance of features, price, and technology.
 That includes specialty features we typically associate with the larger TVs, but are often in smaller high-end models, including HDMI 2.1, HDR, and Smart TV platforms.
 Just because a TV is considered “small,” doesn’t mean it is any less mighty.

-The best 40-inch TVs: Reviews & recommendations
+The best 40-inch TVs: Reviews & Recommendations